 1. In addition to the built-in Telnet service in Windows, you can use any other terminal program, such as PuTTY.

-2. You can use the SSH (Secure Shell) server to connect to the router's command line securely.
+2. You can use the SSHv2 (Secure Shell) server to connect to the router's command line securely.
 See the instructions for more information: SSH remote access to the Keenetic command line.

 3. If necessary, you can set up access to the router command line from an external network (from the Internet).
 To do this, refer to the instructions Accessing the Keenetic command line interface from the Internet.